-ON / OFF Set the switch to ON to allow a backup of your firewall's configuration to be sent regularly.
+ON / OFF Set the switch to ON to allow a backup of the firewall's configuration to be sent regularly.
 Configuration Cloud backup: these backups are stored in the cloud service infrastructure using encrypted channels.
-Customized server: these backups are stored on a customized server, depending on the criteria defined below.
+Customized server: these backups are stored on a custom server (HTTP/HTTPS local o outsourced), depending on the criteria defined below.

 Backup frequency The automatic backup can be carried out every day, every week (7 days) or every month (30 days).
 Password of the backup file You are advised to protect the backup file with a strong password.
 Keep it in a safe place, as restorations will not be possible without this password, and the file can neither be modified nor reinitialized.
-Our Technical Assistance Center will not be able to retrieve or reinitialize it for you.
+Our technical support team will not be able to retrieve or reinitialize it for you.